qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 transparency**, **Change output unit**, **Change symbol width**.

-The example in figure_symbology_6_ shows the category rendering dialog used for the rivers layer of the |qg| sample dataset.
+The example in figure_symbology_6_ shows the category rendering dialog used for the rivers layer of the QGIS sample dataset.

 .. _figure_symbology_7: